sonjawild/squirrels_behavioral_skill/README.md

-# Boldness shapes cognitive processes underlying skill refinement during anthropogenic resource exploitation
+# Boldness shapes skill refinement in a novel foraging task in wild squirrels

 ## Folder: Code
 contains R script to fully reproduce analysis, create tables and figures